Tourism in Kazakhstan: Visa policy

 Kazakhstan offers a permanent visa-free regime for up to 90 days to citizens of Armenia, Belarus, Georgia, Moldova, Kyrgyzstan, Mongolia, Russia and Ukraine and for up to 30 days to citizens of Argentina, Azerbaijan, Serbia, South Korea, Tajikistan, Turkey and Uzbekistan.

-Kazakhstan established a visa-free regime for citizens of 45 countries including European Union and OECD member states, the USA, UAE, South Korea, Australia and New Zealand.
+Kazakhstan established a visa-free regime for citizens of 45 countries including European Union and OECD member states, the US, UAE, South Korea, Australia and New Zealand.

 In September 2020, Kazakhstan started issuing visas electronically.
 The country also expanded the list of countries whose citizens can get single-entry business visas, tourist visas and medical treatment visas online.
 The new list includes 109 states.

 Arrivals by country

 Most visitors arriving to Kazakhstan were from the following countries of nationality: